NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 Infinity-Norm Distance
 ........................
-Belonging to the family of vector norms, this norm measures the maximum of the absolute difference between the percentage of each category in the reference and analysis data (see [5]_).
-The intuition behind this metric is very similar to that of Kolmogorov-Smirnov but for categoricals.
-It falls into the range of 0-1 and is easy to interpret however it faces the same challenges as Chi-squared and Jenson-Shannon of being sensitive to changes in less frequent classes.
+L-infinity norm measures the maximum of the absolute difference between the percentage of each category between two datasets.
+It's values fall in the 0, 1 range and are easy to interpret.
+Because of it's definition L-infinity is not sensitive to low frequency labels that have smaller percentage changes compared to other variables.
+This behavior is different compared to Chi Squared test where even small changes in low frequency labels can heavily influence the resulting test statistic.